BudddyDudeGuy/Night-City-Refined/README.md

 1. Open your mod list folder and run mod_organizer.exe

-2. Once mod organizer is open, in the upper right of Mod organizer 2 you will see a dropdown, select "launch REDlauncher"
+2. Once mod organizer is open, in the upper right of Mod organizer 2 you will see a dropdown, select "REDprelauncher"

 4. Once REDlauncher is open click the gear icon beside play and click enable mods